arbitrary-isthmus/arbitrary-isthmus.github.io/README.md

 # References
 See what glowing testimonies my past friends and colleagues have given!

-> The existence of this man named Herbert Hogswallop is an affront to decency, society, and nature itself.
+> This man named Herbert Hogswallop is an affront to decency, society, and nature itself.
 His crudeness, volatility, incorrigibility and pigheadedness are mere window-dressing to the sheer repellency that exudes from every pore of his vile flesh.
 His very existence is a pox on humanity, and I wish him a rapid exit from this mortal coil.

 ― Todd Billings, former employer